AliceBrunel/AliceBrunel.github.io/_posts/2019-08-04-refactoring_with_modules_in_ruby.markdown

 ## The refactoring check-list

 ### Step 1
-Read the classes files and decide which methods you want to put in external modules :
-* If you find the same method in your Class files, you may consider refactoring the repeted method in a module file
+* Read the classes files and decide which methods you want to put in external modules.
+If you find the same method in your Class files, you may consider refactoring the repeted method in a module file
 * Comment the methods that you want to refactor
 * Are these Class methods?
 If yes, you will have to use the **extend** keyword and get rid of the *self* reference when defining the method
 * Are these Instance methods?
 If yes, you will have to use the **include** keyword.